Leunsel/CheatEngineLua/docs/Manifold-SigMaker.md

 Flipping an opcode byte changes the mnemonic or the length.
 Anything it does not know decodes as db, which the decoder correctly reads as structural.

-It also models the Cheat Engine behaviour of section 9 faithfully, including the ones that are easy to get right by accident: the trailing spaces and the doubled separator in a disassembly line, the reversed return values of splitDisassembledString, the string form of disassembleBytes reading one byte and then zeroes, the minimum buffer a disassembly needs, AOBScan answering nil rather than an empty list, getSettings answering an empty string, and getVisibleDisassembler handing back a stub whose PopupMenu is nil.
+It also models the Cheat Engine behaviour of section 10 faithfully, including the ones that are easy to get right by accident: the trailing spaces and the doubled separator in a disassembly line, the reversed return values of splitDisassembledString, the string form of disassembleBytes reading one byte and then zeroes, the minimum buffer a disassembly needs, AOBScan answering nil rather than an empty list and hiding everything outside executable memory under "+X", getSettings answering an empty string, a hex view whose selection is writable only through its setters, and getVisibleDisassembler handing back a stub whose PopupMenu is nil.
 A caller that regresses to any of those fails in the test run instead of quietly producing a signature that masks nothing.

-## 9. Cheat Engine behaviours that contradict celua.txt
+## 10. Cheat Engine behaviours that contradict celua.txt

 Everything below was measured on Cheat Engine 7.5.
 Each one differs from what the documentation says, or is not in the documentation at all, and each one broke something before it was found.